HoldenFolk/scanner-mobile-app/README.md

 #### 2. Install the Android SDK

-Look for and expand the  `Android 14 (UpsideDownCake)`  entry in the SDK manager in Andoird studio, then make sure the following items are checked:
+Look for and expand the  `Android 14 (UpsideDownCake)`  entry in the SDK manager in Android Studio, then make sure the following items are checked:

 -   `Android SDK Platform 34`
 -   `Intel x86 Atom_64 System Image`  or  `Google APIs Intel x86 Atom System Image`